 5 ways you create change with student dataSOS International conducts research into students’ attitudes and opinions towards sustainability and climate change, in relation to their education and their jobs.
-Here are five suggestions on how you can take local or global action using the data we collect.
+Here are five suggestions on how you can take local or global action and create change using the data we collect.

 We launched our first global survey in 2020.